Frozen Food Sales Feel The Heat As Consumers Opt For Fresh

 Smith happened to have a coupon for frozen vegetables and figured they'd go nicely in the stew she'd planned for dinner.
 But Smith said she tends to buy fresh food, and that seemed true of most other shoppers there that day as well.

-"As you can see, it's kind of an empty aisle," she said, gesturing towards the cases of frozen pizza, fish fillets and egg rolls.
+"As you can see, it's kind of an empty aisle," she said, gesturing toward the cases of frozen pizza, fish fillets and egg rolls.

 Frozen food is a $53 billion a year business.
 That might sound like a lot, but it accounts for only about 6 percent of total grocery store sales.
 And frozen food sales have flattened or dropped by a percentage or so annually for the past few years.

-Note: A previous version of the Web story misspelled Alison Bodor's last name as Boder.